-In addition to his performance career, Peter has earned an enviable reputation as an arranger for large and small ensembles, and both the Osipov and Nekrasov orchestras – and many other groups – have played his arrangements of a wide variety of music.
+In addition to his performance career, Peter has earned an enviable reputation as an arranger.
+Many orchestras and smaller groups in different countries have played his arrangements of a wide variety of music.
 Recently, for example, he arranged and orchestrated a Russian folk-instrument interpolation for world-famous tenor Andrea Bocelli’s new recording of “Lara’s Theme” from Doctor Zhivago, in which the Osipov orchestra participated.

 A consummate entertainer, Peter has also been active in musical theater, performing on stage in a number of roles: singing, dancing, and improvising on multiple instruments, while also contributing original music and choreography.
 He maintains a popular YouTube channel which presents interesting and unusual videos of folk-instrument performances.

-“The destiny by itself determined my future – the way of professional musician”
+“The destiny by itself determined my future – the way of a professional musician”